ices-eg/wg_WGEEL/Misc/data_call_2022/LV.md

 * Integrate new individual metrics: 562 and 2930 new values inserted in the fish and metric tables
 * Integrate new group metrics: 2 and 4 new values inserted in the group and metric tables

+Integrate new data series: 2 new values inserted in the database Modified group metrix: empty file

 ## Annex 3
 * Integrate new dataseries: 12 new values inserted in the database
 * Update modified series: 2 values updated in the db